-The chromosome coordinates of chicken (CHORI-261), turkey (CHORI-260) and zebra finch (TGMCBA) BAC clones in the corresponding genomes were extracted from NCBI clone database (Schneider et al. 2013).
-We removed all discordantly placed BAC clones (based on BAC end sequence (BES) mappings) following the NCBI definition of concordant BAC

-1 placement.
-Briefly, a BAC clone placement was considered concordant when the estimated assembly.
-Turkey and zebra finch BAC clone coordinates were translated into chicken chromosome coordinates using UCSC Genome Browser LiftOver tool (Kent et al. 2002) with the minimum ratio of remapped bases >0.1.
+The chromosome coordinates of chicken (CHORI-261), turkey (CHORI-260), and zebra finch (TGMCBA) BAC clones in the corresponding genomes were extracted from NCBI clone database (Schneider et al. 2013).
+We removed all discordantly placed BAC clones (based on BAC end sequence [BES] mappings) following the NCBI definition of concordant BAC placement.
+Briefly, a BAC clone placement was considered concordant when the estimated BAC length in the corresponding avian genome is within [library average length $\pm 3 \times standard\ deviation$ ] and BAC BESs map to the opposite DNA strands in the genome assembly.
+Turkey and zebra finch BAC clone coordinates were translated into chicken chromosome coordinates using the UCSC Genome Browser liftOver tool (Kent et al. 2002) with a minimum ratio of remapped bases >0.1.

-BAC length in the corresponding avian genome is within [library average length \pm selected to estimate the probability of clones to hybridize with metaphase chromosomes in distant avian species were calculated (Supplemental Table S3) using a custom Perl script or extracted from gene, repetitive sequence, conserved element and nucleotide conservation
+For each BAC clone mapped to the chicken chromosomes, various genomic features selected to estimate the probability of clones to hybridize with metaphase chromosomes in distant avian species were calculated (Supplemental Table S3) using a custom Perl script or extracted from gene, repetitive sequence, CE, and nucleotide conservation score files.
+The clones selected for mapping experiments were originally obtained from the BACPAC Resource Center at the Children's Hospital Oakland Research Institute and the zebra finch TGMCBa library (Clemson University Genomics Institute).